apache/flink/README.md

 # Apache Flink

-Apache Flink is an open source stream processing framework with powerful stream- and batch-processing capabilities. doc
+Apache Flink is an open source stream processing framework with powerful stream- and batch-processing capabilities.

 Learn more about Flink at [https://flink.apache.org/](https://flink.apache.org/)